A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Proper Orthogonal Decomposition for Parametrized problems

 \subsection{A-posteriori error estimations}

 A-posteriori error estimators have a crucial role in model order reduction.
 They provide a certification of the surrogate model without the need of the computation of the truth solution.
 In the present work, we consider as truth solution the finite element approximation.
-A lower bound for the coercivity constant $\alpha(p)$ in \eqref{coer} is computed following the $\min-\Theta$ theorem introduced in \cite{PR07}.
-It turns out that
+If the transformation on a subdomain is given by \eqref{exp_dec}, the bilinear form reads